Project Summary

 Methodology

-Feedlot Sample Collection: Pen‐floor fecal and soil samples were collected from each experimental unit (EU; pen) within two days prior to harvest using methods described by Yang et al. (2016).
+Feedlot Sample Collection: Pen‐floor fecal and soil samples were collected from each experimental unit (EU; pen) within two days prior to harvest.
 Individual fecal pats and soil samples from each pen were composited in sterile sample bags and transported on ice to CSU for analysis.

 Microbial Analysis of Subiliac Lymph Nodes: In order to reduce the risk of cross‐contamination, the external fat and fascia surrounding the lymph node were flame‐sterilized prior to trimming.
 Following sterilization and trimming of all excess external tissues, the SLN was placed in a sterile sampling bag and pulverized using a rubber mallet.
-Eighty ml of TSB was added to the pulverized lymph node prior to stomaching for 2 min at 200 rpm (Seward Stomacher, Seward UK).
+80 mL of TSB was added to the pulverized lymph node prior to stomaching for 2 min at 200 rpm.
 The stomached sample was enriched at 37°C for 24 h prior to a secondary enrichment in Tetrathionate (TT) and Rappaport‐Vassiliadis (RV) broths to facilitate Salmonella isolation.
 Isolation of Salmonella from SLNs was performed as described above.
 Samples which did not exhibit morphologically representative Salmonella were deemed “negative” and removed from the study analyses.

-Microbial Analysis of Liver Samples: Liver abscess samples (n = 5/pen) were evaluated as described by Nagaraja et al. (1999).
-A sub‐sample of the purulent material was reserved for later analysis of the microbiome using 16s sequencing.
+Microbial Analysis of Liver Samples: Liver abscess samples (n = 5/pen) were evaluated.
+A sub‐sample of the purulent material was reserved for later analysis of the microbiome using 16S sequencing.

-Antimicrobial Susceptibility of Isolated Microorganisms: Minimum inhibitory concentrations (MIC) of isolated Salmonella, Enterococcus, and generic E. coli to various antimicrobial drugs were determined using a broth microdilution method (Gragg et al., 2013).
-Minimum inhibitory concentrations and breakpoints were set using those established by Clinical and Laboratory Standards Institute (CLSI; CLSI, 2013) or the National Antimicrobial Resistance Monitoring System (NARMS; FDA, 2011).
+Antimicrobial Susceptibility of Isolated Microorganisms: Minimum inhibitory concentrations (MIC) of isolated Salmonella, Enterococcus, and generic E. coli to various antimicrobial drugs were determined using a broth microdilution method.
+Minimum inhibitory concentrations and breakpoints were set using those established by Clinical and Laboratory Standards Institute or the National Antimicrobial Resistance Monitoring System.

-Genomic Analysis of the Fecal and Soil Resistome: Approximately 10g of the initial collected sample was placed in a conical vial and stored at ‐80°C until later analyses (to be completed in the summer of 2016).
+Genomic Analysis of the Fecal and Soil Resistome: Approximately 10 g of the initial collected sample was placed in a conical vial and stored at ‐80°C until later analyses.

-16s‐Based Determination of the Lymph and Liver Microbiome: Approximately 10g of purulent material from the liver sample and 20ml of enriched lymph node tissue were reserved in conical vials and maintained at ‐80°C until later analyses (to be completed in the summer of 2016).
+16s‐Based Determination of the Lymph and Liver Microbiome: Approximately 10 g of purulent material from the liver sample and 20 mL of enriched lymph node tissue were reserved in conical vials and maintained at ‐80°C until later analyses.

-Statistical Analysis: Fecal populations, presented as least squares means (log CFU/g), and liver abscess rates were analyzed as a completely randomized design using a commercial statistical analysis software program (SAS vs. 9.4; Cary, NC).
+Statistical Analysis: Fecal populations, presented as least squares means (log CFU/g) and liver abscess rates, were analyzed as a completely randomized design using a commercial statistical analysis software program.
 Data were analyzed using a model containing Tylosin supplementation (yes/no) as the main effect with pen number and feedyard location as random effects.
 Means were separated using the PDIFF statement with an α of 0.05.

 Findings